catseye/Funicular/README.markdown

 Concepts
 --------

-### Funiculars, Platforms, Architectures, Emulators ###
+### Funiculars, Platforms, Architectures, EmulatorModes, Emulators ###

 Each funicular is defined by a `Funicularfile` in a particular directory dedicated to that funicular (in analogy with `Makefile`, `Vagrantfile`, etc.)

 A funicular defines a development environment; is generally based around a particular Platform.
-The Platform defines a default Architecture, which in turn defines a default Emulator.
+The Platform defines a default Architecture, which in turn defines a default EmulatorMode (which is provided by an Emulator.)

 In truth, it is more complicated than that.
-Architectures have a many-to-many relationship with Platforms, which themselves have a many-to-many relationship with Emulators.
+Architectures have a many-to-many relationship with Platforms, which themselves have a many-to-many relationship with EmulatorModes (which have a many-to-one relationship with an Emulator.)

+Examples:

+*   NetBSD and FreeDOS (Platforms) can both run on i386 (Architecture)
-For example, the NetBSD Platform could be on i386 or MIPS Architecture, and the QEMU emulator can emulate both i386 and SPARC, while the i386 architecture can be emulated by both QEMU and Bochs.
+*   NetBSD (Platform) can run on both i386 and MIPS (Architectures)
+*   i386 (Architecture) can be emulated by both QEMU-i386 and Bochs (EmulatorModes)
+*   QEMU (Emulator) can emulate both i386 and SPARC (Architectures)

 Worse, Platforms and Architectures are hierarchical, but not in any clean way.
 Amiga Kickstart sits on top of a 680x0 core, and AmigaDOS sits on top of